MicrosoftDocs/visualstudio-docs/docs/profiling/optimize-code-using-profiling-tools.md

 ---
 title: "Reduce compute costs using profiling tools"
-description: "Learn how to optimize code using profiling tools such as the CPU Usage tool, Database tool, and the .NET Object Allocation tool." ms.date: 05/09/2023 ms.topic: conceptual
+description: "Learn how to optimize code using Visual Studio profiling tools such as the CPU Usage tool, Database tool, and the .NET Object Allocation tool." ms.date: 05/09/2023 ms.topic: conceptual
 dev_langs: